ahmadazerichandrabhuana/robotframeworkonering/README.md

    ```
 * resources
    ```
-   Consists of 3 more folders :
+   Consists of 3 more folders inside each platform :
    > helpers  : contains any action which might be used globally on any pages
    > locators : contains web element for each specific web pages
    > pages    : contains actions which will be performed on each specific web pages
    ```
 * tests
    ```
-   Contains test cases
+   Contains test cases for each platform
    ```

 Apart from these 4 folders, this sample also using `env.yaml` file which can be used to store configuration-specific data.